cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 Contact your hosting provider to troubleshoot these common causes at your origin web server:

--   Ensure the origin server responds to requests for the hostname and domain within the visitor’s URL that generated the 502 or 504 error.
+-   Ensure the origin server responds to requests for the hostname and domain within the visitor's URL that generated the 502 or 504 error.
 -   Investigate excessive server loads, crashes, or network failures.
 -   Identify applications or services that timed out or were blocked.